Vladimir5863/hearth_disease_ai/README.md

 4. **Ensure you have the dataset**
    - Place `heart_2020_cleaned.csv` in the project root directory

+## 🟦 Balanced dataset (class balancing)

+Due to class imbalance in `HeartDisease`, the repo supports creating a balanced dataset that models can train on.

+- Balanced file name: `heart_2020_balanced.csv`
+- How it’s created: in `notebook_analysis.ipynb`, a function `balance_classes_and_save` is provided.
+- Default strategy: oversampling (keeps dataset size large by upsampling the minority class to the majority size)
+- Switch strategy: pass `strategy='undersample'` to reduce dataset size (downsample majority).

+Steps to generate/update the balanced CSV:
+1. Open `notebook_analysis.ipynb`
+2. Run the cell titled “Balance classes and save a new CSV”
+3. This saves `heart_2020_balanced.csv` in the project root

+Model notebooks are configured to use the balanced CSV:
+- `notebook_logreg.ipynb`
+- `notebook_mlp.ipynb`
+- `notebook_svm.ipynb`
+- `notebook_xgboost.ipynb`

+If you prefer training on the original (imbalanced) dataset, change the respective `pd.read_csv("heart_2020_balanced.csv")` lines back to `heart_2020_cleaned.csv`.

 ## 🔍 Exploring Additional Analysis

 To access the comprehensive analysis and model comparison notebooks: